Literary Leicester 2017

 Multi-award-winning sci-fi author, Philip Reeve, has written numerous novels for young science fiction fans.
 His first novel, Mortal Engines, was published in 2001 and is currently being adapted into a film by Peter Jackson, director, writer and producer of The Lord of the Rings trilogy.

-Previous festivals have included Booker Prize-winning novelists and world-leading historians, famous children’s authors to topical subjects like the centenary of the First World War – Literary Leicester really does offer something for everyone.
+Previous festivals have included Booker Prize-winning novelists and world-leading historians, famous children’s authors to panels on topical subjects such as writing and racism – Literary Leicester really does offer something for everyone.